-101 Around 20% of the total expenditures were incurred on project management related costs.
-This raised concerns on the part of the project’s donors and a joint financial review was commissioned at their request in 2013.
-The assessment found that project management costs were too high and that there was a need to balance management costs and program costs.
+101 The project expended around 20 per cent of its budget on project management costs, a rate that is within the 15-20/25 range of international project management good practice.
+A joint financial review based on the request of the project’s donors was nonetheless commissioned in 2013.
+In its assessment, the review highlighted the need for the project to maintain a fine balance between management costs and program costs.

+101. UNDP made laudable efforts to control project costs through, among other mechanisms, a system designed to exclusively track project management costs.
+Project management expenditures were reviewed at Project National Board Meetings where they were compared against a ceiling of 17-20 per cent to ensure efficiency of project implementation.

-102The high project management expenditures are to be attributed to,among other causes, the geography and topography of the Papua region and the remote locations of the project’s sites.
+102 The project succeeded in operating within its 17-20 per cent management cost ceiling despite its seemingly high level of management expenditures.
+The costs are attributable to and justifiable because of, among other factors, the geography and topography of the Papua region and the remote locations of the project’s sites.
 Poor communication infrastructure made project activities, particularly travel, time consuming and costly.
 The project also maintained three offices in Jakarta, Jayapura and Monakwari.
-Air travel is the main means of transportation to, from, and within the Papua region, making project operations expensive.
+Air travel is the principal means of transportation to, from, and within the Papua region, making project operations expensive.
 The high cost of travel also affects the financing of CSOs working with some of the very remote and isolated communities of Papua and West Papua.
 Project activities in remote areas, especially under output 2, were high resource demanding.

 103 The flow of funds from the Government of the Netherlands to UNDP was smooth.
 Transfer of some tranches was, however, delayed, especially in 2013.
 The delays were caused by the then ongoing joint financial assessment.
 Funds from New Zealand Aid for the production of output 3 were also received late in May 2012, delaying implementation of project activities by one year.
 As a consequence, work on the production of output-3 had to be extended through 2014.
 Discussion on output 3 is beyond the scope of this evaluation.
 It is however noted that project implementation would have been more efficient had funding for all components been received at the same time at the start of project implementation.
 Flow of funds from BPM to CSOs experienced delays caused by compliance and documentation issues on the part of CSOs.